 Singing and Music

 It may be natural for you to sing to your little one as they drift off to sleep and it happens to be a great way for your little one to learn too ( read more about the benefits of singing here).
 You can also sing to your baby during diaper changes or while in the car.
 Introducing your baby to gentle music is also a great way for them to hear some new interesting sounds.
 This wonderful social activity can also help soothe your baby when they need some extra comfort.
+If you are looking for more ways to encourage your baby’s development check out One Minute Milestones.

 Would you like to learn about the other areas of development?
 Check them out in the list below!